yisonPylkita/mssl/README.md

 # mssl - My Simple Scripting Language

-I wanted to understand how compiler work so I created one
+I wanted to understand how compiler works so I created one

 ### Code example